breun/lastfm-friend-ranker/README.md

 Running
 -------

-After the WAR file has been built you can run the application locally on Jetty using Maven:
+After the WAR file has been built you can run the application locally on Tomcat 7 via the Maven plugin:

 ```
-$ mvn jetty:run
+$ mvn tomcat7:run
 ```

 Once the application has started you can access it on [http://localhost:8080/](http://localhost:8080/).

-Of course you can always deploy a WAR file (you should find it in the `target` directory after building) to your favorite Java Servlet container, but the configuration loading code probably needs some love before that will work properly.
+Of course you can always deploy the WAR file (you should find it in the `target` directory after building) to your favorite Java Servlet container, but the configuration loading code might need some love before that will work properly.